-Before introducing the proposed algorithm (\texttt{FedPop}) which addresses the challenges of HP-tuning in FL, we illustrate the adaptation of two widely adopted HP-tuning baselines for FL applications and the notations.
-For the FL setup, we define the total communication budget and the maximum resources per HP-configuration as $R_t$ and $R_c$, respectively.
-We devise two baseline methods for tuning $\boldsymbol{\alpha}, \boldsymbol{\beta}$:
+Before introducing the proposed algorithm (\texttt{FedPop}) which addresses the challenges of HP-tuning in FL, we illustrate the adaptation of two widely adopted HP-tuning baselines for FL applications and their notations.
+For the FL setup, we define the maximum communication rounds for the FL system, i.e., total tuning budget, as $R_t$, and the number of initial HP-configurations as $N_c$, respectively.
+We devise two baseline methods for tuning $\boldsymbol{\alpha}, \boldsymbol{\beta}$ as follows:

-(1) \textbf{Random Search (RS)} first initializes $N_c (= \frac{R_t}{R_c})$ HP-configurations.
-Afterwards, an ML model and $N_c$ tuning processes will be initialized, where each tuning process executes $R_c$ federated communication rounds to optimize the model using one HP-configuration.
-Finally, the optimized models from all tuning processes will be evaluated and the HP-configuration with the best performance is saved.
+(1) \textbf{Random Search (RS)} first initializes $N_c$ HP-configurations, resulting in a tuning budget of $R_c \ (= \frac{R_t}{N_c})$ for each HP-configuration.
+Afterwards, an ML model and $N_c$ tuning processes will be initialized, where each tuning process executes $R_c$ communication rounds to optimize the model using one specific HP-configuration.
+Finally, the optimized models from all tuning processes will be evaluated and the model exhibiting the highest testing accuracy, as well as its corresponding HP-configuration, are saved.

 (2) \textbf{Successive Halving (SHA)} is a variation of \texttt{RS} which eliminates $\frac{1}{\eta}$-quantile of the under-performing HP-configurations after specific numbers of communication rounds.
-Within the same tuning budget $R_t$, \texttt{SHA} is able to experiment more HP-configurations compared with \texttt{RS}, increasing the likelihood of achieving better results.
-The number of HP-configurations in \texttt{SHA}, $N_{c}(>\frac{R_t}{R_c})$, is based on $R_t, R_c$ and the number of elimination operations.
+Within the same tuning budget $R_t$, \texttt{SHA} is able to experiment more HP-configurations compared with \texttt{RS}, thus increasing the likelihood of achieving better results.
+Based on $R_t, N_c$, and the number of elimination operations, the time step for elimination can be computed.
 However, the elimination might also discard HP-configurations which lead to promising results but perform poorly at early stages.